 - Only primary for max 95 financing.

 - Standard single-family homes, condo permitted.
-Vacant raw land, or “build on your own lot” financing is not permitted.
-See the special Jumbo Construction Financing options here.
-This does not include new construction spec homes being built/sold directly by the home builder.
+Vacant raw land, or “build on your own lot” financing is not permitted. *This does not include new construction spec homes being built/sold directly by the home builder.

 Need assistance or want to learn more?
-Please call Ph: 800-962-0677 ( 7 days a week) or just submit the Quick Contact Form here.
+Please call us today or just submit the Info Request Form on this page 7 days a week.